brendanmurty/murty.io/README.md

 #### Staging

-After commiting and pushing changes up to the remote repository, run:
+After testing locally, commit and push your changes up to the remote repository.

+Then run:

 ```
 vapor deploy staging